Sulaymaniyah Museum: Prehistory Gallery

 The Sulaymaniyah Museum renovated two large halls in order to open a new permanent exhibition displaying hundreds of artifacts dating back to the prehistoric period.
 The artifacts mainly came from Iraqi Kurdistan and its Paleolithic caves, in addition to several recently excavated ancient sites and mounds.
 The project was sponsored by the Embassy of the United States of America.
 The exhibition was supposed to be opened in early March 2020, but because of the coronavirus pandemic, the inauguration date was deferred.
 It was officially inaugurated on February 2, 2021.

+Tablet V of the Epic of Gligamesh

+The newly discovered tablet V of the Epic of Gilgamesh, which dates back to the old Babylonian period, 2003–1595 BC is currently housed in the Museum.
+In 2023, a new Kurdish translation was made by the Sulaymaniyah Museum for the film Where is Gilgamesh?
+(Karzan Kardozi, 2024) a Kurdish feature film based on the Epic of Gilgamesh.